 Children can check out books on their own cards, but will need a parent or guardian to check out media other than books, such as movies, games, and music.

 During the summer, the library offers a summer reading program for kids up to age 12.
 Children participate by keeping track of books they read (parents can read to younger children) and receive a reading certificate and book prize at the end of the summer.
 Each summer has a different theme, and there are weekly activities, guest entertainers, and special family events and prizes.

-The library offers storytelling, craft programs, concerts, movies, game days, puppet shows, and a variety of engaging, entertaining, and interactive programs for children and families.
+The library offers storytelling, craft programs, concerts, movies, game days, fan events, puppet shows, and a variety of engaging, entertaining, and interactive programs for children and families.
 Check our Calendar of Events and follow us on Facebook for updates on all that we have to offer.